Preconditioned NonSymmetric/Symmetric Discontinuous Galerkin Method for Elliptic Problem with Reconstructed Discontinuous Approximation: Preliminaries

 where $v^{\pm} := v|_{K^{\pm}}$, $\btau^{\pm} := \btau|_{K^{\pm}}$.
 For any boundary face $e \in \MEhB$, the trace operators are modified as

 where $\un$ is the unit outward normal to $e$.

 For a bounded domain $D$, $L^2(D)$ and $H^r(D)$ denote the usual Sobolev spaces with the exponent $r \geq 0$, and we also follow their associated inner products, seminorms and norms.
 Throughout this paper, $C$ and $C$ with subscripts are denoted to be generic constants that may vary in different occurrences but are always independent of the mesh size $h$.
+We also point out that these constants may depend on the polynomial degree, the quasi-uniformity measure $C_\sigma$ and the coefficient in the problem \eqref{eq_elliptic}, such as the constants appearing in the trace and inverse estimates \eqref{eq_trace} - \eqref{eq_inverse}.
+We refer to \cite{Cangiani2017hpversion} for more details about the constants in \eqref{eq_trace} - \eqref{eq_inverse}.

 In this paper, we are concerned with the elliptic problem defined on $\Omega$, which seeks $u$ such that

 where $f \in L^2(\Omega)$ is a given source function and $g \in H^{3/2}(\partial \Omega)$ is the boundary condition.
 The coefficient $A \in \mb{R}^{d \times d}$ is assumed to be a symmetric positive definite matrix.
 By the elliptic regularity theory, the problem \eqref{eq_elliptic} admits a unique solution in $H^2(\Omega)$.
 We are aiming to give a preconditioned interior penalty discontinuous Galerkin method for the problem \eqref{eq_elliptic}, based on a reconstructed approximation space.